Huioqy/Voice-Recorder-for-Voiceprint-Testing/README.md

 * Page Fixed Letter 1,2,3,4 & Random Speech 1,2:

-    Press "Start" to start recording and "Stop" to stop recording.
+    For each webpage, press "Start" button to start recording and "Stop" button to stop recording.

     After recording, press "Download" button to save .wav files to "Data" folder.